Fonta/docker-spotweb/README.md

 - Change the `TZ` environment variable to any valid timezone (e.g. Europe/Amsterdam or Europe/Lisbon)
 - Restart the Spotweb Docker container

+## Redirect access log

+By default, access logs are sent to stdout.
+In case you want to change it:

+* Set the `ACCESS_LOG` environment variable to the location of your liking (e.g. `/var/log/nginx/access.log`)

+* Restart the Spotweb Docker container

 ## Tip: Using `ownsettings.php`

 You can override Spotweb settings by using a custom `ownsettings.php` file.
 In most cases there is no need to use this feature, so only use this when you know what you are doing!